jonatanvicente/docker-k8s-training/labs/lab_3.md

 	- `kubectl exec -it <name> -c <container> -- sh`
 - When you create a pod with 2 constainers inside, **can you access one container from the other?
 Do they share the same network?**

+### 🧩 Pods: Several containers in one pod

+1. Execute `kubectl apply -f pod.yaml`
+2. Use `kubectl exec -ti doscont -c cont1 -- sh` to go into a pod
+3. Execute curl localhost:8082. **Can each container reach another one?** (They share the host; each container sees itself and the other)
+4. Add label to the command using `kubectl get pods -l app=backend` to see your pods

 ---

 ### 🧩 ReplicaSets: Using ReplicaSets